-- (i) GSA SmartPay 2 Purchase Card Training- online: A copy of the training certificate is provided to the APC (httphttps://fsstraining.smartpay.gsa.gov/webtraining/trainingdocs/smartpaytrainingtraining/purchase-card-cardholders); - (ii) U. S. Bank Access Online Web-Based Training for cardholders AOs-online: (https://wbt.access.usbank.com/); and - (iii) Review of the purchase card program requirements in AMS Procurement Guidance T3.2.6. - (b) It is highly recommended that AOs attend the class Managing and Approving Financial Transactions and/or Using the Purchase Card in FAA within 9 months of designation. - e.
+- (c) It is highly-recommended that AOs attend the class Managing and Approving Financial Transactions and/or Using the Purchase Card in FAA within 9 months of designation. - e.
 Refresher Training.
-Refresher training will be completed by each AO and cardholder using the eLMS online course purchase Purchase eard refresher Card Program course (FAA60004975) every two years. - f.
+Purchase Card Refresher training will be completed by each AO and cardholder using the eLMS course Purchase Card Program (FAA60004975) every two years. - f.
 Separation of Duties.
-Key duties and responsibilities in authorizing, processing/recording, certifying availability of funds, and reviewing official agency transactions should be separated among individuals.
+Key duties and responsibilities in authorizing, processing/recording purchasing, certifying Certifying availability of funds, and reviewing official agency approving transactions should be separated among individuals.
 The following conditions apply in the processing of a purchase card transaction: - (1) The AO is the last person to approve the individual purchase after the cardholder obtains certification of funds - (2) The AO must approve the justification of each individual transaction for need and accuracy; - (3) An individual must never perform all duties; - (4) An AO and fund certifier must not perform both approval and fund certification for the same purchase; and - (5) The cardholder must never be the AO and/or fund certifier. - g.
-Mandatory Sources and Other Requirements.
-When using the purchase card, cardholders must consider the following requirements: - (1) Strategic Sourcing Initiatives.
-This includes the following: - (a) Strategic Sourcing for the Acquisition of Various Equipment and Supplies (SAVES).
-The SAVES program is a mandatory source for some equipment and office supplies (see AMS Procurement Guidance T3.8.6).

-- (b) Enterprise software licensing agreements such as Oracle. - (2) Federal Prison Industries, Inc. (FPI) (also known as UNICOR).
-For those products available through FPI, the procedures detailed in AMS Procurement Guidance T3.8.4, Government Sources of Products/Services, must be strictly followed. - (3) Randolph-Sheppard Act.
+Mandatory Sources and Other Requirements. - When using the purchase card, cardholders must consider the following requirements: - (1a) Strategic Sourcing Initiatives.
+This includes the following: - (ai) Strategic Sourcing for the Acquisition of Various Equipment and Supplies (SAVES).
+The SAVES program is a mandatory source for some equipment and office supplies (see AMS Procurement Guidance T3.8.6). - (bii) Enterprise software licensing agreements such as Oracle. - (2b) Federal Prison Industries, Inc. (FPI) (also known as UNICOR).
+For those products available through FPI, the procedures detailed in AMS Procurement Guidance T3.8.4, Government Sources of Products/Services, must be strictly followed. - (3c) Randolph-Sheppard Act.
 The FAA must first consider the blind in the operation of vending facilities.
-(See AMS Procurement Guidance T3.8.4) - (4) Javits-Wagner-O'Day Act (JWOD).
+(See AMS Procurement Guidance T3.8.4)

+- (4d) Javits-Wagner-O'Day Act (JWOD).
 The FAA must first consider items and services available through the AbilityOne Program (formerly JWOD) before going to other sources.
-(See AMS Procurement Guidance T3.8.4) - (5) General Services Administration (GSA) Federal Supply Schedules (FSS).
+(See AMS Procurement Guidance T3.8.4) - (5e) General Services Administration (GSA) Federal Supply Schedules (FSS).
 When procuring items through a GSA FSS, FAA must follow the procedures detailed under AMS Procurement Guidance T3.8.3, Federal Supply Schedules.
-Note that GSA is not a mandatory source for FAA. - (6) Section 508 Requirements.
+Note that GSA is not a mandatory source for FAA. - (6f) Section 508 Requirements.
 The FAA must procure products and services that comply with Federal requirements for Section 508 of the Rehabilitation Act.
-(See AMS Procurement Guidance T3.2.2) - (7) Environmental Requirements.
+(See AMS Procurement Guidance T3.2.2) - (7g) Environmental Requirements.
 The FAA should acquire environmentally preferable, energy and water efficient, and recycled content products and services when possible.
-(See AMS Procurement Guidance T3.6.3 for additional information) - h.
+(See AMS Procurement Guidance T3.6.3 for additional information) - (2) If mandatory sources are applicable and not used, the transaction file must document how mandatory sources were sought and the reasons why a non-mandatory source was chosen. - (h).
 Split Purchase.
 A split purchase is a procurement made to avoid established purchase limits, to include single purchase limits and competition thresholds.

 Split purchases may also include procurement intended to avoid limits governing the use of the purchase card for construction (\$2,000) or services (\$2,500).
 It is not necessary for the purchase to be in the same day or made by the same cardholder to qualify as a split purchase.
-One-time increases can be authorized by the Chief of the Contracting Office (COCO).
+One-time increases can be authorized by the Chief of the Contracting Manager, Office Strategic (COCO) Acquisitions.